GB's Fraser wins landmark European all-around gold

 Fraser's victory follows continental near-misses and silver medals for compatriots Dan Keatings and Max Whitlock in 2009 and 2013 respectively.

+Ellie Downie became the first British gymnast to win an all-around title at a major championship when she took European gold in 2017.

-Fraser was prevented from competing in the all-around at his hometown Commonwealth Games in Birmingham after fracturing his foot a fortnight before their start.
+Fraser was prevented from competing in the all-around at his hometown Commonwealth Games in Birmingham in July after fracturing his foot a fortnight before their start.

 However, while team-mate Jarman took that title, Fraser contributed to team gold and took pommel and parallel bars titles.